NextGen-Engineers/aircraft-systems-engineering-portfolio/01-Requirements-Engineering/SystemRequirements.md

 ### SYS-005
 Requirement:
-The system shall monitor and manage the aircraft fuel system to ensure reliable operation throughout all phases of flight.
+The system shall monitor fuel quantity to ensure reliable operation throughout all phases of flight.

 Rationale:
 To support safe and efficient aircraft operations by ensuring the fuel management system operates reliably under normal operating conditions.